Embracing a Cloud mindset with SAP S/4HANA Cloud Public Edition

 Fit-to-standard mentality and customisation appetite.

 • A cloud mindset seeks to safeguard the stability of the core solution to ensure the Total Cost of Ownership (TCO) is as low as possible and future upgrades are de-risked.
 This means having a mindset to adopt the standard solution rather than adapt.
 It means minimising invasive customisation to adopt more regular innovation cycles in the cloud.
-With S/4HANA public cloud there are two main updates per annum where new features or enhancements are added to the system.
+With S/4HANA Cloud Public Edition there are two main updates per annum where new features or enhancements are added to the system.

 • The S/4HANA cloud extensibility architecture supports this aspect of a cloud mindset by introducing some restrictions to the types and methods of performing extensions, while at the same time giving you the flexibility to extend in cloud-appropriate ways that do not make future upgrades difficult and risky.